-For the stomach to produce HCL, the body needs to absorb zinc from the diet.
-Zinc-rich foods include: pumpkin seeds ,oysters and crabs, beef and pork ,fortified breakfast cereals, baked beans and cashews A low level of stomach acid can result in other deficiencies, such as a lack of iron, vitamin B-12, and calcium.
+For the stomach to produce HCL, the body needs to absorb zinc from our diet.
+Zinc-rich foods include: pumpkin seeds, oysters and crab, beef and pork, fortified breakfast cereals, baked beans and cashew nuts.
+A low level of stomach acid can result in other deficiencies, such as a lack of iron, vitamin B-12, and calcium.

 Hypochlorhydria or low stomach acid (hydrochloric acid) causes many digestive problems.
 Heartburn, sour stomach, or stomach upsets, nausea, and pain are often associated with excess acid, but in fact low stomach acid can also causes these issues.
 In fact research shows that far more people suffer from low stomach acid than from excess acid.

 Proper stomach acid production is vital to unlocking perfect digestion.
 The digestive process downstream from the stomach is controlled chiefly by acid (pH) changes.
 If the pH is wrong from the beginning, everything downstream from the small intestine to the large intestine will likely be compromised.

 Low stomach acid is a trigger for poor digestive activity.
 Because food and nutrients can’t be broken down, they sit in the stomach and cause bacteria to build up.
 The main symptoms from this process are gas and bloating after eating.
 Other symptoms include:

 - Gastric reactivity to vitamin supplements

 - Desire to avoid breakfast